 This guide takes into account that you have them attached to your swivel/ rig already.
 (This is my way of using them and others may vary!)

 - Drill your bait – The quick stops are rather soft so if you’re putting them through a boilie or pellet it needs a small hole through first.
-The maximum size bait I’d personally use would be a 10mm boilie or pellet on a hook size 10 rig.
+The maximum size bait I’d personally use would be a 12mm boilie on a hook size 10 rig.
 If you’re using sweetcorn I’d still push your needle through first to make a hole.
+You can go as far as triple sweet corn if you are using a standard size.

 - Push the quick stop through – Simple as that, get your special Korum needle in the end of the quick stop and then push it through your bait.
 Pull the needle back out and then twist the top to secure the bait.